leticiazorzirama/python-lab-from-scratch/README.md

 ## ✨ Why this repo?

 This repository showcases my hands‑on experimentation with the fundamentals of Python.
-Each script was implemented “by hand” to deepen understanding of algorithms, recursion, testing and general problem‑solving without leaning on heavy external libraries.
+Each script was implemented “by hand” to deepen understanding of algorithms, recursion, testing and general problem‑solving.

 ---